tonai/blog/blog/2023-11-06/fastest-framework.md

 - The Solid reactivity system is designed with a focus on speed (you can learn more about it here: https://www.solidjs.com/guides/reactivity)
 - Svelte, while not exactly a framework, compiles to native JavaScript in an efficient manner.
 - React's performance can vary significantly, from being the worst-performing framework to being more than 10 times better, depending on how you define the state in your application.
-- Angular's results are subpar due to the necessity of reintegrating messages from the MessageChannel into the Angular flow using NgZone.
+- Angular's results are subpar due to the necessity of reintegrating messages from the MessageChannel into the Angular flow using NgZone, but the new signal-based reactivity system performs well.

-You can also refer to this benchmark page, which compares various frameworks in different scenarios, but the overall conclusions remain consistent.
+You can also refer to [this benchmark page](https://krausest.github.io/js-framework-benchmark/current.html), which compares various frameworks in different scenarios, but the overall conclusions remain consistent.

 ## Summary